Frequently Asked Questions (FAQs)

 As well, if the child did register for the activity but withdrew early we need to know.
 For example, if you were approved for funding for two weeks of camp but ended up only registering for one week, we need to know.

 No. Funds are not transferred from year to year or from child to child in a family.
 Even though each child has a potential maximum funding of $400, it doesn’t mean that you will always get $400 for each child.
 It depends on our overall available funding, and we do fund on a first-come, first-serve basis.

-The Children’s Foundation is proud to be the the Community Ambassador for Jumpstart Canadian Tire in the Guelph and Centre Wellington area.
+The Children’s Foundation is proud to be the Community Ambassador for Jumpstart Canadian Tire in the Guelph and Centre Wellington area.
 Jumpstart is a national organization that funds kids to participate in sports and physical activities.

-In the past, as Jumpstart's Community Partner, we had responsibility for reviewing and approving applications to allocate their funding in the area.
+In the past, as Jumpstart's Community Partner, we had the responsibility for reviewing and approving applications to allocate their funding in the area.
 Families were eligible for funding for a maximum of $400 per year, per child regardless of whether the funds came from Jumpstart or the Free to Grow Program.

 Changes as of February 2021

 Jumpstart launched a new application portal and is now managing the entire review and approval of applications internally.
 With this change, we will no longer be 'pooling' our financial resources to spread the dollars in our community.
 What does this mean exactly?